Here are some fairly common questions we receive in the Building Department. Some answers have documents in PDF format connected to them.

 Please be aware that you will be proceeding at your own risk and that you will need to complete a Homeowner's Liability Insurance Waiver Form for that contractor to do business on your property.
 Complete the form and have your contractor submit it as an attachment to their permit application.

 How can I get a copy of a plot plan for my property?

-The Building Department may have a copy of a plot plan if previously submitted with a building permit.
-If the property operates on a septic waste disposal system, the Board of Health may have a septic plan.
-If we do not have one on file you will need to hire a professional surveyor.
+The Building Department may have a copy of a plot plan if it was previously submitted for a building permit.
+If the property operates on a septic waste disposal system, the Board of Health will have a septic plan.
+If we do not have one on file you will need to hire a registered land surveyor.
 Here is list of Registered Land Surveyors who normally do business in Marshfield.
 It is always a good practice to have a certified plot plan with your septic system located on it.